mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 }
 ```

-The product is a specific gift option from Santa's catalogue, and the confidence is basically a number
+The product is a specific gift option from Santa's catalog, and the confidence is a number
-from `0.0` to `1.0` of how reliable the match is.
+from `0.0` to `1.0` of how strong the match is.

 The end goal of our service is to produce a `Reservation`: